Recognizing and Treating Dog Mites

 Diagnosing Mites in Dogs

 You might be able to tell if your dog has mites by carefully studying their skin.
-If they’re scratching, biting, or chewing themselves excessively, you might suspect they have mites, and take a closer look.
+If they’re scratching, biting, or chewing themselves excessively, you might suspect they have mites and should take a closer look.

-Your vet, however, is the best person to diagnose mites in your dog.
-They will be able to tell what kind of mites your dog has, and how they should be treated.
+Your veterinarian, however, is the best person to diagnose mites in your dog.
+They will be able to tell what kind of mites your dog has and how they should be treated.

-Your vet will usually diagnose mites by studying a piece of skin or hair under the microscope – an entirely safe procedure.
+Your veterinarian will usually diagnose mites by doing a “skin scrape” to exfoliate cells and a few hair follicles under the microscope, which is an entirely safe procedure.
 This will help them identify the type of mite affecting your dog.

 Dog Mites Treatment